MMR-Solutions-AB/Code-test/README.md

 We look for:
 1. Scalability of your solution - How well does your code serve as a foundation for expansion of the code?
 2. Ability To Learn - How well can you adapt to a newly given, small, code environment?
-3. Code Reusage - How often do you reuse your/our scalable code?
+3. D.R.Y - Keep the code D.R.Y (Do not Repeat Yourself)
 4. Problem Solving Ability - How well can you find information within documentation?

 ### Useful Documentation: